lusandaluhlabo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 4: Script that lists environment variables
 5: Script that lists all local variables and environment variables, and functions
 6: Script that creates a new local variable
-7: Script yhat creates a new global variable
+7: Script that creates a new global variable
+8: Script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE